Each season, the flu affects about 8 percent of the United States population, on average. And the numbers may be even higher for asymptomatic people.

-People with a depressed immune system or nutrient deficiencies may be more prone to catching the flu or a cold.
+Children are most likely to become sick from the flu, or influenza, but people with a depressed immune system or nutrient deficiencies may also be more prone to catching the virus.
 Stress, lack of sleep and exposure to toxins can worsen flu symptoms.

-Fortunately, there are flu natural remedies that can help.
+Fortunately, there are flu natural remedies that can help boost your immune system to fight off the flu or relieve symptoms.

 What Is the Flu?